MediaMath/lambda-cron/README.md

 * **--delete-bucket**: Flag to indicate that the bucket must be deleted from S3 (optional)
 * **--aws-profile (-a)**: AWS profile to use from aws-cli (string) (optional)

-Note: To delete de bucket it must be empty.
+Note: The bucket must be empty before it can be deleted.

 #### upload-tasks

-Upload tasks to S3 bucket to run with lambda-cron.
-It will sync the directory with S3 deleting tasks have been deleted from the local directory.
+Upload tasks to S3 bucket to be run with LambdaCron.
+It will sync the directory with S3, including deleting tasks have been deleted from the local directory.

 Parameters: